iharshadev/cse5331-p2/README.md

 5. Execute the program by running `python main.py` in the console and follow the instructions on the screen

 ### Output

+> Once the project is run, it prompts the user to press ENTER at various stages.
+You can verify that the data is loaded to
+> the said data-store by querying the respective data-store before pressing the ENTER key
    ```
    ❯ python main.py
    Data loaded to MySQL successfully.
 Query the above tables in project2 database in MySQL to verify.